 Meditate on what exactly the affirmation means to you.
 How can you make it an integral part of who you are?
 What does that look like in daily practice?

 Determine 3-5 ways you will act out your affirmation throughout the day.

-If you wish to expand your affirmation, here is some supporting wording you may wish to read, write, and recite:
+If you wish to expand your understanding of this affirmation, here is some supporting wording you may wish to read, write, and recite: